-The UNDG became one of the three pillars of the UN system Chief Executives Board for Coordination in 2008 to enhance the coherent development of policies for the UN system in the field of international cooperation.
-Since then, the UNDG represents the high level committee on country-level operations, next to the two existing Chief Executives Board pillars.
+The UNSDG became one of the three pillars of the UN system Chief Executives Board for Coordination in 2008 to enhance the coherent development of policies for the UN system in the field of international cooperation.
+Since then, the UNSDG represents the high level committee on country-level operations, next to the two existing Chief Executives Board pillars.

 The United Nations System Chief Executives Board for Coordination is the main instrument for supporting and reinforcing the coordinating role of the United Nations intergovernmental bodies on social, economic and related matters.
 It carries out its role through three mechanisms: